Virtues and DeVices: The 7 Deadly Digital Sins

 Digital distraction is, by definition, inattention to the reality around you caused by a fixation with your digital device.
 It has a wide range of consequences, including walking into street poles, car accidents and marriages ending in divorce.

 I remember sitting on the couch one day, going through something on my phone while my daughter, who was much younger at the time, was calling me.
-I was obviously distracted and disengaged, so in frustration, she climbed up onto the couch, grabbed me by the ears and pulled my face away from the phone to look at her.
+I was distracted and disengaged, so in frustration, she climbed onto the couch, grabbed me by the ears and pulled my face away from the phone to look at her.
 It was a wake-up call.

 Someone once said that Social Media platforms like Facebook, Instagram, Snapchat and Twitter are “weapons of mass distraction”.
 I think that’s true, and, like regular weapons, they can do a lot of damage.